Home > Hardware > Choosing Right Hardware for Doors & Windows

 The evolution of door and window hardware has close relations to window types and opening styles of windows.
 In the late 19th century, door and window hardware became very ornate.
 Simple knobs and roses gave way to elaborate brass and bronze sets that left no surface undecorated.
 The best and most expensive sets were made of cast brass, bronze, or iron with crisp details accented by various finishes.

 However, after World War 2, these products gave way to meet the needs of the post-war building boom.
-They were clean looking and easy to install by way of a 2” hole drilled in the door/ window.
+They were clean-looking and easy to install by way of a 2” hole drilled in the door/ window.
 In modern times, most of the windows are of ‘flat opening’ or ‘rolling-over’ ones.
-The door and window hardware has to balance style with function.
+The door and window hardware have to balance style with function.

 Earlier buyers didn’t have much knowledge to differentiate between good or bad products.
 It used to be a basic design and structure for almost all the apartments.

-Now it is a different scenario, buyers get involved with the type of windows and doors that the builders provide, the kind of material being used, etc, says Uma Subbaraman.
-Different buyers have different kinds of demands, to fulfill their new home’s theme or design according to which they want to select or customise their window and door.
+Now it is a different scenario, buyers get involved with the type of windows and doors that the builders provide, the kind of material being used, etc. says Uma Subbaraman.
+Different buyers have different kinds of demands, to fulfil their new home’s theme or design according to which they want to select or customise their windows and door.